 “Her highlight application was done with an organic placement about a year ago, and they’re made to grow out soft and smooth,” says master stylist Rae Steele of Covina, CA. “The long layered bob like this can be tailored to suit all face shapes and textures.”

-Asymmetric Crop For Over 60
+#25: Asymmetric Crop For Women Over 60

-“Talk with your stylist about the effect short asymmetrical haircuts have on the various face shapes,” he notes.
-“It’s ideal for oval-shaped faces.
-It softens the line of the face height in the crown and creates length and minimizes the fullness of a round face.”
+Talk with your stylist about how short asymmetrical haircuts affect the various face shapes.
+It’s ideal for oval-shaped faces.
+It softens the line of the face height in the crown, creates length, and minimizes the fullness of a round face.

 👉See more short haircuts for women over 60

-Short Asymmetrical Haircut for Fine Hair
+#26: Short Asymmetrical Haircut for Fine Hair

 This type of look is best styled as smooth, straight hair.

-Murinaite’s favorite thing about this style is that asymmetrical haircuts never go out of fashion.
-“A well-executed and designed asymmetrical haircut can certainly suit any face shape or hair texture.”
+A style is that asymmetrical haircuts never go out of fashion.
+A well-executed and designed asymmetrical haircut suits any face shape or texture.

 A good hairdryer, hairbrush, and your favorite styling product are needed to make it look chic!
-However, for an extra sleek look or flip edge, you would need to use straighteners, and for a softer line look, curling tongs/wand would be a go-to tool.
+However, for an extra sleek look or flip edge, you would need to use straighteners, and for a softer line look, curling tongs/wands would be a go-to tool.

-Short Asymmetrical Textured Cut for Round Faces
+#27: Short Asymmetrical Textured Cut for Round Faces

 This short asymmetrical hairstyle for blonde hair enhances the face, complete with the side bangs that cut the width to lengthen the face.
 Choppy, tapered layers help give round faces some edges.